 With 6 months left on the Tracking Ourselves project, we are progressing well with the analysis of the data we have collected, and we are getting to the final stages of data collection.
-We have now completed our interviews with around 80 people who self-monitor blood pressure and/or BMI.
-We are currently undertaking focus groups with primary care doctors and nurses, to explore their views and experiences of patient self-monitoring of blood pressure and BMI.
-With three focus groups completed, we have one more group arranged which will take place in mid-March.
+We have now completed our interviews with around 80 people who self-monitor blood pressure and/or BMI, and we have also now completed five focus groups with primary care doctors and nurses, to explore their views and experiences of patient self-monitoring of blood pressure and BMI.

 We are currently drafting a number of papers from the project, relating to digital health platforms, to everyday data practices and to care in relation to self-monitoring.
 Plans for our project symposium, ‘Health technologies in practice: between the home and the clinic’ are also coming along well.
-This will take place in Sheffield in June – full details will be announced soon – watch this space!
+This will take place in Sheffield in June – full details will be announced on the symposium page soon!

 On the 3rd December 2018 Jacob attended an event entitled ‘Health and Care Data: Improving Lives Through Research’, which was organised by NHS Digital and took place in Leeds.
 The event was an opportunity for NHS Digital to promote their current projects and network with employees from across other non-clinical divisions of the NHS which manage data, along with clinicians and researchers.